Selecting a Wheelchair Cushion

 Gel Wheelchair Cushions

-Gel wheelchair cushions are heavier than foam and, therefore, are often used in combination with foam.
+Gel wheelchair pads are heavier than foam and, therefore, are often used in combination with foam.
 These materials are good at minimizing heat and are typically encased by a protective cover so are easily cleaned.
 Because of their in-compressible nature, viscous fluid and gel wheelchair cushions often use a contoured non-deforming foam base or a flat, compressible foam base to better enable the cushion to conform around the body.
 Gels and fluids absorb vibration but cannot absorb impact well.
-These materials can absorb the vibrations that one might experience in a car, but not the impact one gets when bumping over a curb cut.
+These wheelchair seat covers can absorb the vibrations that one might experience in a car, but not the impact one gets when bumping over a curb cut.